Henry H. Perritt Jr.: Career

 Perritt began his professional career as an applications engineer and sales planner at the Lockheed Aircraft Corporation, from 1968 to 1971.
 Between 1972 and 1974, he served as the Executive Secretary at the Cost of Living Council within the Executive Office of the President.
 During the Ford administration, between 1975 and 1976, he held roles on the White House staff and served as the deputy undersecretary of labor.
 In 2001, he took on the role of secretary for the American Bar Association's Section on Labor and Employment Law.
 He contributed on telecommunications matters during President Clinton's Transition Team, advised the incoming Clinton Administration on its policy toward the Internet and shaped policy-maker and practicing lawyer understandings of how legal concepts such as judicial-jurisdiction and contract-formation should be applied to participants in the Internet and to electronic commerce.
 He served on the National Research Council's Computer Science and Telecommunications Policy Board and a committee addressing "Global Networks and Local Values."
 In this capacity, he was involved in shaping national technology policies.
 His contributions to the law review literature and his book, Law and the Information Superhighway, influenced the adaptation of copyright law to music and video entertainment distributed through the Internet.
-As the Dean of Chicago-Kenty, he oversaw groups of law students involved in post-conflict reconstruction efforts in Bosnia and Kosovo.
+As the Dean of Chicago-Kent, he oversaw groups of law students involved in post-conflict reconstruction efforts in Bosnia and Kosovo.
 His contributions included aiding in the formation of contemporary political parties in Kosovo and authoring two books that detailed the guerrilla war in the country and its journey to independence.
-Additionally, he was a part of the Council on Foreign Relations and served on the board of directors for the Chicago Council on Foreign Relations.
+Additionally, he is a member of the Council on Foreign Relations and served on the board of directors for the Chicago Council on Foreign Relations.
 He participated in public service by taking on leadership roles in mayoral campaigns in Boston and Atlanta, as well as various state and local elections in Georgia and Illinois.
 In 2002, he represented the Democratic party as their candidate for the U.S. Congress in Illinois's Tenth District.
 Additionally, he gained prominence as a vocal opponent of the Bush Administration's decision to initiate a war in Iraq.